Skip to main content

 And, what makes it worse, we are all now in this with him, because we have to live in his terrible worldview.

-Regarding the pointing of fingers, of blaming Biden, or Harris... well, that seems needlessly cruel.
+Regarding the post-election pointing of fingers, of blaming Biden, or Harris... well, that seems needlessly cruel.
+But there is some blame to be apportioned perhaps.
+Her main error was expecting people to be basically good, reasonable, and wanting the best for their fellow human beings.

-Biden should have stepped down and let Harris become president, this summer.
-He would have made history and set her up as a stronger candidate.
 Trump's story - Return of the Wronged King - generated an emotional wave that let everyone who supported him become part of the story - a self-fulfilling prophecy where the more the mass gathered and embraced their hero, the more powerful, impressive and yet beloved he became.

 Harris, who may be normally flawed, could never imagine that her opponent could really win, once the facts were known - but she could not recognise the horrific reality that reality itself has been warped sufficiently in America so now, powerful thought brokers on podcasts and the alt-media, could claim her as the Villain.

 I feel great empathy and sorrow for Harris.
-Less for Biden, but he has utterly failed to stop his opponent, mostly because like some sad Shakespearean King, he could not step down, could not see himself in the mirror.
+Less for Biden, as he has utterly failed to stop his opponent, mostly because like some sad Shakespearean King, he could not step down, could not see himself in the mirror.

 It is all a waste land, and it is not too extreme to say, how does one carry on with hope and dignity in such knowledge of one's fellow men and women?
 I suppose the answer is, carry on, with hope and dignity.
 It is a Beckettian dilemma - one cannot go on, one must go on.

-What is next?
-How bad will it truly be?
-It will, at the least, be wildly erratic, because that is his superpower, apparently - that he is so erratic, world leaders fear him.
-So, the future is by definition unknowable, and doubly so now we have a world leader bent on disrupting the very basis of world order.
+It will, at the least, be wildly erratic, because that is this person's superpower, apparently - that he is so erratic, world leaders fear him.
+So, the future, by definition unknowable, is doubly so now we have a world leader bent on disrupting the very basis of world order.
 Disorder is the rule now, and so we are right to be uncertain, anxious, and even afraid.

 Comments